Ulauncher – Lightweight application launcher for Linux

-Each Desktop environment has the own launcher and doing their job nicely but it take a while to launch the application whenever we are searching.
-Ulauncher is a lightweight application launcher that loads instant search results, usese low resources, and remembers your previous choices and automatically selects the best option for you.
+Each Desktop environment has its own launcher and doing their job properly but it take a while to launch the application whenever we are searching.
+Ulauncher is a lightweight application launcher that loads instant search results, uses low resources, and remembers your previous choices and automatically selects the best option for you.

 It’s written in Python and uses GTK as a GUI toolkit.
 When you are typing wrong application name, after few words or spelling, it will figure out what you meant.
 Use Ulauncher to open your files and directories faster with fuzzy search.
 Type ~ or / to start browsing.
 Press Alt+Enter to access the alt menu.

 Light & Dark variants available.
 Ulauncher currently supported Debian based systems and Fedora, developer building packages for other distributions too (openSUSE, Arch Linux, etc).